ivobeerens-nl/blog/content/blog/2024/04/create-a-windows-developer-environment/index.md

 ## Testing the Azure login

-With the **`az`** command you can test the Azure login and set the subscription to use.
+With the **`az`** command you can login to Azure and set the active subscription.
 Here are the commands.

 ### Login to Azure
 ```